 The most common reason for using PLCs in applications is for replacing real-world relays.
 The internal utility relays make this action possible.
 It's impossible to indicate how many internal relays are included with each brand of plc.
 Some include 100's while others include 1000's while still others include 10's of 1000's!
-Typically, plc size (not physical size but there is a question as to whether or not the manufacturer supplies enough internal consult their specification sheets.
-In all but the largest of large applications, the applied amount should be more than enough.

-I/O size) is the deciding factor.
-If a micro-plc with a few I/O is used, many internal aren't needed.
-If however, a large plc with 100's or 1000's of I/O is used, many more relays are certainly needed.
+Typically, plc size (not physical size but rather I/O size) is the deciding factor.
+If a micro-plc with a few I/O is used, many internal relays aren't needed.
+If however, a large plc with 100's or 1000's of I/O is used, many more internal relays are certainly needed.